Edit this page

 Learn how to use a standalone module created with create-expo-module in your project by using a monorepo or publishing the package to npm.

-inside an existing project:
+in an existing project:

 These methods are useful if you still want to keep the module separate from the application or share it with other developers.